 At BIWORLDWIDE, we define engagement as an employee's reciprocation of the work experience a company provides.
-If the experience is great, the employee will stay, work hard and be inspired to
+If the experience is great, the employee will stay, work hard and be inspired to do netter.

-These twelve New Rules of Engagement® are what we have found best predict the outcomes companies are after: commitment, effort and inspiration make it personal
+These twelve New Rules of Engagement[®] are what we have found best predict the outcomes companies are after: commitment, effort and inspiration.